Google

 ADVERTISEMENT

 Like always, the tariffs were announced in a post on his social media platform Truth Social.
-In wake of these tariffs, shares of leading firms like Dr Reddy’s, Aurobindo, Zydus, Sun Pharma and Gland Pharma are expected to be impacted on the exchanges today.
+Shares of leading firms like Dr Reddy’s, Aurobindo, Zydus, Sun Pharma, and Gland Pharma are expected to be impacted on the exchanges today.

 THIS STORY FEATURES